 Master of Science in Accounting

-Excel with a Master’s Degree in Accounting
+Excel with an Online Master’s in Accounting

 Online Master of Science in Accounting with a CPA Track Now Available!

 To help prepare for the Certified Public Accountant (CPA) exam, our online Master of Science in Accounting (MSA) program offers a CPA Track, which includes study labs in addition to all of the MSA program courses.
 Personalized instructor support is provided while students are going through the labs in preparation to sit for the exam.